-6. Proposed orders should only be submitted via email (section5@jud6.org) with advance permission or at the request of the Judge or judicial assistant, or unless specifically provided for elsewhere in the Court's practice preferences.
+6. Proposed orders should only be submitted via email (dburris@jud6.org) and only filed in JAWS if all counsel agree to the stipulated order.

 - 7. Proposed orders should be uploaded to JAWS within five days from the date of the hearing, unless otherwise specified by the Court.
 All orders must be received by the Court within 30 days. - 8.
 All motions to review detention status must be in writing and filed at least three days prior to the hearing, with notice to all parties. - 9.
 Motions seeking a competency evaluation must be filed in writing.
 If granted, a status check on competency order will be set approximately two weeks after the granting of the motion. - 10.
 Do not send unsigned proposed orders to the Clerk of Court.
 All proposed orders must be submitted for the Judge's signature by being uploaded to JAWS, or by an alternative method as set forth above. - 11.
-If there are objections regarding the content and form of an order or judgment, each party must promptly submit a proposed order with an explanatory letter to section5@jud6.org.
+If there are objections regarding the content and form of an order or judgment, each party must promptly submit a proposed order with an explanatory letter to dburris@jud6.org.
 The submitted order should be sent in Word format.